 When each girl arrived, my daughter showed them to the table.
 Each girl chose their spot, along with a pretty floral lei and flower hair clip.
 They loved wearing their flowers in their hair, just like Moana, and had fun picking out their favorite lei.

-So instead, I did one of my favorite party hacks- I ordered a plain cake from the Walmart bakery, then decorated it myself!
+So instead, I did one of my favorite party hacks- I ordered a plain cake from the Walmart bakery, then decorated the Moana birthday cake myself.
 It’s a great way to get a custom cake look at a fraction of the price!

 The double layer cakes are only $12.50 at Walmart, so I ordered three different cakes in light blue, green, and fire colors.
 I asked for red and yellow swirled and marbled to look like fire.
 This took a lot of explaining to the decorator, but I think she ended up nailing the look I was going for on the frosting.

 Then I took the cakes home and my husband and I decorated them just how we wanted them.
-Keep reading for all the cake details!
+Keep reading for all the Moana cakes details!

 Te Fiti Moana Cake

-I wanted the Te Fiti cake to look green and lush and beautiful with lots of flowers, just like the island at the end of the movie.
+I wanted the Te Fiti Moana birthday cake to look green and lush and beautiful with lots of flowers, just like the island at the end of the movie.